Monday, December 25, 2017

 a) The context:

-The Gospel passage presented to us today is part of the so-called childhood Gospel of Luke and covers the first two chapters of the third Gospel.
-It is a gospel of childhood.
-Therefore, the main focus of the author is not one of information, of giving us historical details of the birth of Jesus, rather of announcing the Good News of the birth of the promised Messiah.
-The child Jesus is already seen as the Lord as proclaimed in the apostolic preaching.
+The Gospel passage presented to us today is part of the childhood Gospel of Luke and covers the first two chapters of the third Gospel.
+Therefore, the main focus of the author is not giving us historical details of the birth of Jesus, but rather announcing the Good News of the birth of the promised Messiah.
+The child Jesus is already seen as the Lord proclaimed in the apostolic preaching.

-Like the first two chapters of the Acts of the Apostles are about the transition from the time of Jesus to the time of the Church, so also the first two chapters of the Gospel of Luke are about the transition from the Old to the New Testament.
+As the first two chapters of the Acts of the Apostles are about the transition from the time of Jesus to the time of the Church, the first two chapters of the Gospel of Luke are about the transition from the Old to the New Testament.
 There are constant quotations and allusions to the Old Testament.
-The people, such as Zachary and Elisabeth, Simeon and Anna, Joseph and especially Mary, represent the spirituality of the poor of the Lord that characterise the final period of the Old Testament.
-All, and particularly Mary, rejoice at the coming of the salvation they had so longed for.
+The people, such as Zechariah and Elizabeth, Simeon and Anna, Joseph and especially Mary, represent the spirituality of the poor of the Lord that characterize the final period of the Old Testament.
+All, and particularly Mary, rejoice at the coming of the salvation they had longed for.

 Luke divides his childhood Gospel into seven scenes: the proclamation of John the Baptist’s birth (1:5-25), the proclamation of Jesus’ birth (1:26-38), Mary’s visit to Elisabeth (1:39-56), the birth of John the Baptist (1:57-80), the birth of Jesus (2:1-21), the presentation of Jesus at the temple (2:22-40), and Jesus among the doctors in the temple (2:41-52).
 Many scholars believe that Luke meant to draw a parallel between Jesus and John the Baptist in order to show Jesus’ superiority over John, the last of the prophets.
 With the birth of Jesus begin the new times towards which the Old Testament yearned.